acid-org/k8s-infra/README.md

 This project creates a local Kubernetes cluster using [k3d](https://k3d.io/) and installs Rancher via Terraform.
 The cluster is intended for local testing and evaluation.

+The Terraform configuration is structured using reusable modules located under `terraform/modules` to keep the codebase organized.

 ## Prerequisites

 - [Terraform](https://www.terraform.io/) >= 1.1